 Preparing for an appointment

-Here's some information to help you get ready for your appointment, as well as what to expect from your doctor.
+Here's some information to help you get ready for your appointment, as well as what to expect from your health care provider.

 What you can do

-Before your appointment, you might want to:
+If there's time before your appointment, you might want to:

 - Has my cervix begun to open?
 If so, how much?

-- Is there anything I can do to help prolong my pregnancy?
+- Is there anything I can do to help continue my pregnancy?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your doctor is likely to ask you a number of questions, such as:

-- When did you first notice your signs or symptoms?
+- When did your symptoms start?

-- How long would it take you to get to the hospital in an emergency, including time to arrange any necessary child care, transportation and so on?
+- How long would it take you to get to the hospital in an emergency, including time to arrange child care or a ride to the hospital?